Dupuytren’s Contracture Long Term Disability Attorneys

 Dupuytren’s contracture is a hand disorder that results in the inability to straighten one or more fingers.
 Approximately five percent of Americans suffer from this disorder.
 Dupuytren’s contracture often makes performing manual tasks difficult or impossible.
 Affected individuals may find it impossible to write, type, perform a trade, or use tools.

 If Dupuytren’s contracture affects your life and prevents you from working, you may qualify for long term disability benefits.
-Abell and Capitan Law has experienced upper extremity impairment long term disability attorneys that can help you obtain disability benefits for your impairment.
+Capitan Law has experienced upper extremity impairment long term disability attorneys that can help you obtain disability benefits for your impairment.

 What Is Dupuytren’s Contracture and What Are the Symptoms?